Six Ways To Fundy

 It was not until 1760 that a program of resettlement brought the so-called New England planters north to occupy the former Acadian lands.
 Just east of Grand-Pré, a grid of streets still shows the township of Horton, laid out in typically anal British colonial fashion, meant to be the new center of settlement.
 There are house lots along these streets still, but the township itself never took hold; the farming folk quite sensibly adopted the Acadian land-use patterns, and the town folk gravitated toward Mud Creek, which eventually became Wolfville, named for postmaster Elisha DeWolf.
 There is nonetheless an old cemetery in Horton, which I comb in search of Seamans, fruitlessly.
 Down at Horton Landing, evidently the spot from which Acadians were shipped away and to which New England planters arrived, there is a cross commemorating the departed Acadians.
 It's an oddly empty and lonely place, quiet and still, not hinting in the least at the turmoil of people going in despair and coming in hope.

 The Grand-Pré National Historic Site highlights the plight of the Acadians.
-The visitor center isn't open for the season, but the grounds are open.
-I've been here many times on bus tours, anyway.
+The visitor center isn't open for the season yet, but I've been in many times on bus tours.
+The grounds are ungated, and I go in for a stroll around.
 It was Henry Wadsworth Longfellow's epic poem Evangeline, published in 1847, that brought the largely forgotten Acadian story to public light, and spurred the creation of this site.
 A statue of the fictional Evangeline stands in front of the memorial church, built in the 1920s.
 The surrounding landscape is a UNESCO World Heritage Site.

 Next